Shilajit for Mental Health: A Scientific Review (2025) Skip to main content

 💤

-By helping regulate stress hormones and supporting overall brain health, shilajit may contribute to improved sleep quality, which is essential for mental health and cognitive function.
+By helping to regulate stress hormones and promoting a calmer nervous system, Shilajit may contribute to improved sleep quality.
+Better sleep is fundamental for cognitive function, emotional processing, and overall mental health recovery.

 🧘